 V586.
-The 'Foo' function is called twice for deallocation of the same resource.
+The 'Foo' function is called twice to deallocate the same resource.

 Analyzer detected a potential error of recurrent resource deallocation.
 Under certain circumstances this code may turn into a security defect.